 As goes California, so might the rest of the country — which is why the Department of Justice is getting involved.

-CA Has Strongest Net Neutrality Laws in the USA
+The Future of SB 822 and Net Neutrality in the USA

-The victory in California creates even stronger consumer protections than the Obama-era ones the FCC repealed: It bans cell phone companies from offering a “zero rating” feature to plans that would allow customers to stream music (or other media) at no cost to their data plan, effectively freezing out the competition.
+The victory creates even tougher consumer protections than the Obama-era ones the FCC repealed: It bans cell phone companies from offering a “zero rating” feature to plans that would allow customers to stream music (or other media) at no cost to their data plan, effectively freezing out the competition.
 Not even the Obama-era FCC rules offered that protection.

-California’s victory may create a domino effect, too.
 ISPs have little interest in creating different streaming plans by state.
 It’s a logistical and technological nightmare.
 If SB 822 defeats the legal challenge by the DOJ, someone in California will have all their internet content load at the same speed.
-If that person crosses the border into Nevada, where there are no net neutrality protections, the speeds change to fit whatever other pricing scheme has been sold to the customer there.
-It’s complicated.
+And, if that person crosses state lines into Nevada, where there are no net neutrality protections, the streaming speeds might be changed to fit whatever other pricing scheme has been sold to the customer there.
+In short, it’s complicated.

 A patchwork of different laws by state is never conducive to operating a streamlined business, but it is often the result of inadequate (or just bad) federal policy.
-California’s new law may inspire lawmakers in other states to pass net neutrality protections.
-The law might also force the hand of ISPs respect California net neutrality laws places that aren’t California, although that seems unlikely.
+But the mobility of the internet has folded a new wrinkle into how laws are made in states for an increasingly mobile population.

-This past Tuesday, Massachusetts Senator Ed Markey and California Congresswoman Anna Eshoo led a coalition of their colleagues (27 Senators and 76 members of the House) in filing an amicus brief to the D.C.
-Circuit Court of Appeals, urging it to overturn the FCC’s decision:
+In August, Massachusetts Senator Ed Markey and California Congresswoman Anna Eshoo led a coalition of their colleagues (27 Senators and 76 members of the House) in filing an amicus brief to the D.C.
+Circuit Court of Appeals, urging it to overturn the FCC’s decision.